webinos/webinos-api-tv/README.md

 Once you have a reference to an instance of a service you can use the following methods:

+###setChannel(channel, successCallback, errorCallback)

+Switches the channel natively on the TV (same as when a hardware remote control would be used)

+###getEPGPIC(channel, successCallback, errorCallback)

+This is only to bridge the missing Media Capture API and EPG functionality

+###addEventListener(eventname, channelchangeeventhandler, useCapture)

+addEventListener method defines the captured data, which can be retrieved continously.

+###getTVSources(successCallback, errorCallback)

+Get a list of all available TV tuners.

+###initChannelChangeEvent(type, bubbles, cancelable, channel)

+Initializes a new channel change event.

 ## Links ##